coleYab/codef/README.md

 ## Contributing

 This is my personal tool if you like it fork it then do whatever you want with it idk and also I will accept PR.

 ## License

 This project is under MIT License.

->>>>>>> ad73aa5 (add: the project data)